puppetlabs/puppet-docs/source/pe/3.7/install_answer_file_reference.markdown

 Sample Answer Files
 -------------------

 PE includes a collection of sample answer files in the `answers` directory of your distribution tarball.
 Sample answer file references are available for monolithic (all-in-one) and split installations.
-For split installations, the answer file references are broken out across the various components you will install; there is an answer file for the puppet master, the console, and the PuppetDB components.
+For split installations, the answer file references are broken out across the various components you will install; there is an answer file for the Puppet master, the console, and the PuppetDB components.

 In addition to the answer file references for monolithic and split installations, we've included a reference for all possible answers that you can include in an answer file.